MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 - Topic usage
 - Billed sessions

-In addition to the native analytics features within Copilot Studio, you can send telemetry data to Application Insights.
-Learn more in [Capture Copilot Studio telemetry with Azure Application Insights](/microsoft-copilot-studio/advanced-bot-framework-composer-capture-telemetry?tabs=webApp).
+In addition to the native analytics features within Copilot Studio, you can send telemetry data to Azure Application Insights.
+Learn more in [Capture telemetry with Application Insights](/microsoft-copilot-studio/advanced-bot-framework-composer-capture-telemetry?tabs=webApp).
 Continuously monitor performance and detect anomalies by using tools such as Azure Monitor, Log Analytics, Application Insights, and alerts.

 Define the key performance indicators (KPIs) that you intend to monitor to measure your intelligent application workloads success, such as engagement rate, resolution rate, and deflection rate.
 First, review the native dashboards to understand the available data.
 Then, decide if creating a custom report would better meet your specific needs.